Alaska British Columbia – Treasures of the Alaskan Coast (Southbound)

 Misty Fjords National Monument is a realm of thick evergreen rainforests, granite cliffs adorned with cascading waterfalls, mountain streams and coastal wetlands, often filling the bays and coves with milky fog.
 Quiet and tranquil, this magical place will show you the serenity of the Alaskan soul.

 Known as the “Salmon capital of the world,” Ketchikan is a true frontier town, surrounded by towering mountains.
 Colorful gold rush era houses on stilts line the river bank.
 The city has strong ties to Tlingit culture and is home to one of the largest collections of standing totem poles.

 Enjoy the coastal mountain scenery and watch for the dolphins, porpoise, orcas and whales that frequent these protected inland waters.

 Our voyage ends in cosmopolitan Vancouver, city of waterfront parks, international cuisine, galleries, museums, colorful neighborhoods, and beautiful nature all around.
 Take your time to explore the city to get even more out of your adventure.

 - Hurtigruten expedition cruise in the cabin grade of your choice

-- One overnight in Anchorage after the voyage, incl. breakfast
+- One overnight in Anchorage before the voyage including breakfast

 EVERYTHING YOU NEED FOR AN ADVENTURE